bfemiano/song_plays_workshop_tutorial/VM_Setup.md

 ### This can be useful if running over limited bandwidth.
 See instructor for a copy of the .box file.

 1. `vagrant box add --name bfemiano/song_plays_tutorial /some/path/to/song_plays_tutorial.box`
-2. vagrant init bfemiano/song_plays_tutorial
+2. Choose a directory on your local machine to be your workspace location.
+Change to this directory and run `vagrant init bfemiano/song_plays_tutorial`
-3. add the below lines to VagrantFile on the line right below the config.vm.box config.
+3. Add the below lines to VagrantFile on the line right below the config.vm.box config.
 ```
 config.ssh.username="student"
 config.ssh.password="password"